aicsx/ax/_posts/2020-04-05-linuax-switch-welcome-github.md

 [KISS]: https://k1ss.org
 [ATARAXIA]: https://ataraxialinux.github.io
 <p>&nbsp;</p>
-This leads me to create things that I need for various environments.
+It leads me to create things that I need for various environments.
 I hope they can be useful, but also not.
-This is fine with me.
+It is fine with me.